 Palau Pres.
 Remegesau Delivers SORA (full address)

-On Tuesday April 30, this web 2013 newley re-elected Palau President Tommy E. Remengesau gave his first State of the Republic address to the Nation.
+On Tuesday April 30, 2013 newley re-elected Palau President Tommy E. Remengesau gave his first State of the Republic address to the Nation.
 The address was broadcast nationwide at 10a from the capital.
 Below is the address in full.

 Tommy-Remengesau-Palau-President